CARA-ch/emed-service-guide/docs/transactions/iti41.md

 ### Rules for APPC:
 * Only patients and their representatives or policy administrators can publish a new APPC document.
 	* representatives are not supported yet by the service.
-* No APPC for the specified patient exists in the system, otherwise refusal.
+* No APPC for the specified patient exists in the system, otherwise the document is refused.
 * APPC document structure described in specs §7.5
     * `1 Description` section for free text description of the policy set
     * `1 Target` section containing: